dura12/marketplace-with-auction/README.md

 # Gebeya - Ethiopian Online Marketplace with Auction

 A full-featured e-commerce marketplace platform with real-time auction capabilities, built specifically for the Ethiopian market.
-Features include product listings, bidding system, order management, and a comprehensive admin panel.
+Features include product listings, bidding system, order management, and a comprehensive admin panel

 ## Features